Council of Governors

 Staff Governor – 999 Operations (North)

-This is my 25th Year working for the NHS.
+I have been working for the NHS for 25 years.
 I have been fortunate enough to work in two roles, one a hospital job working as a Cardiac Physiologist, and for the past 12 years as a Paramedic.
 My ambulance career started with what was then known as Royal Berkshire Ambulance Service.

 My introduction to the ambulance world sparked a passion that is still there to this day.
 I am immensely proud to work for SCAS and we are so very lucky as an organisation to work with some incredible people and serve a population that shows fantastic appreciation and support for not only the ambulance service but the wider NHS, especially during the COVID-19 pandemic.
 In terms of my new role as a staff governor, I am really looking forward to engaging further with the public in a non-clinical role and I am also excited to work with our board of directors.